Critical Race Theory is teaching white kids to feel guilty about things they had no part of!

 The actions of the past impact our reality today.
 As a society we bear the responsibility of fixing past harm

-Teaching history accurately is fine, but there's so much radical revisionism being pushed, and that's dangerous
+But there's so much radical revisionism being pushed, and that's dangerous

 That's why we had so many laws passed to protect our kids from liberal progaganda